MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Measure-Command.md

 TotalSeconds      : 1.1409189
 TotalMilliseconds : 1140.9189
 ```

+The first command measures the time it takes to process a recursive `Get-ChildItem` command that uses the `-Path` parameter to get only .txt files in the C:\Windows directory and its subdirectories.

+The second command measures the time it takes to process a recursive `Get-ChildItem` command that uses the provider-specific `-Filter` parameter.

 These commands show the value of using a provider-specific filter in Windows PowerShell commands.